marcusw0602/Amazon-Reviews-Sentiment-Analysis/README.md

 # DataAnalysis and Machine Learning

-This repository will house all code and presentations for all class assignments along with side projects related to Machine leanring.
+This repository will house all code and presentations for all works done to provide and accurate sentiment analysis of Amazon's product reviews.

 ## Links to all Machine Learning and Analysis repos below plus linkedin page: